 Python has lately become the backbone of Machine Learning.
 It is an easy-to-use programming language compared to any other object-oriented language.
-Python is often used for data mining and data analysis and supports the implementation of a wide range of Machine Learning models and algorithms.
-Python is famous for its readability, and it also offers platform independence, which means that you can use the same code for any machine without changes.
-All these make it the perfect language of choice for Machine Learning.
+It is often used for data mining and data analysis and supports the implementation of a wide range of Machine Learning models and algorithms.
+It is famous for its readability, and it also offers platform independence, which means that you can use the same code for any machine without changes.
+All of these make it the perfect language of choice for Machine Learning.

 Now, Let’s talk about why many ML engineers are preferring Machine Learning using Python.

 Why is Python desired by many ML Engineers?